Mondays at 7 p.m. (doors open at 6:30)South Park Church - 1330 Courtland Ave, Park Ridge, IL

 Q. Does it cost anything to attend?

 A. Celebrate Recovery does not charge for this ministry.
-Celebrate Recovery is self-supporting so if you choose to attend the optional dinner there is a free will offering to cover the cost of the food.
+Celebrate Recovery is self-supporting so if you choose to attend there is a free will offering basket.
+We encourage you to give as you are able, with no expectations to do so.
 Workbooks used in the step studies as well as Celebrate Recovery journals and Bibles are available for purchase.

 Q. Do I have to be a member of South Park Church to attend?

 A. No, Celebrate Recovery is open to anyone who is interested in a Christ centered recovery program that will enable them to recover from life’s hurts, habits or hang-ups.
 There are attendees who are not members and/or do not attend South Park Church.
 We do encourage you to attend a loving supportive church on Sundays.
-If you are not a part of a Church you are invited to attend South Park Church's services on Sunday mornings at 9:15 a.m. or 10:45 a.m.
+If you are not a part of a Church you are invited to attend South Park Church's services on Sunday mornings at 10:00 a.m.

 Q. Who are the leaders of Celebrate Recovery?